collecting sap in the hills of Vermont

 Sweetening the pans during maple syrup sugaring season

-Sweetening the Pan
+Sweetening the Maple Evaporator Pan

 Maple syrup farmers, or sugarmakers, use the term “sweetening the pan”.
 A gradient of sugar created in the evaporator is established during the first boil of each season.